BinziyaSiddik/AI-Assistant-Dashboard/README.md

 ## How I Used AI

-I used Claude (via Antigravity) to architect the dashboard's task flow and generate the project structure step-by-step.
-This allowed me to follow the build process closely and perform manual testing at every stage.
-When I encountered issues during testing, I used the AI to help troubleshoot and rectify those specific errors.
-As a final quality check, I verified with the AI that my implementation met every specific requirement listed in the assignment file.
+I used Claude (via Antigravity) as a supporting tool, but I drove the overall design and decisions.
+I first defined the architecture and feature approach myself, then used AI to help translate those ideas into a structured implementation plan.

+Rather than accepting outputs directly, I guided the AI with specific requirements from the assignment and iteratively refined its suggestions.
+I used it to scaffold components, validate edge cases (such as streaming behavior and concurrent interactions), and troubleshoot targeted issues that arose during manual testing.

+At each stage, I verified the behavior in the browser and adjusted the implementation where needed.
+As a final step, I cross-checked the completed solution against the assignment requirements using AI to ensure nothing was missed.

+Overall, AI was used as a productivity and validation tool, while all key decisions, refinements, and final implementations were controlled and reviewed by me.

 ---